mastodon/documentation/content/en/admin/config.md

 ```

 {{< hint style="warning" >}}
-This mode is intended for private use only, such as in academic instituations or internal company networks, as it effectively creates a data silo, which is contrary to Mastodon's mission of decentralization.
+This mode is intended for private use only, such as in academic institutions or internal company networks, as it effectively creates a data silo, which is contrary to Mastodon's mission of decentralization.
 {{</ hint >}}

 {{< hint style="info" >}}